Useful Notes: Network Executives

-Legal - Wherever you are in the world, there are certain things that you simply can't show on television.
-Whether it's defamatory, offensive, or misleading, the Legal department are the ones who tell the rest of the business not to show it.
+- Legal - Wherever you are in the world, there are certain things that you simply can't show on television.
+Whether it's defamatory, offensive, misleading, or infringing someone else's intellectual property, the Legal department are the ones who tell the rest of the business not to show it.
 Legal care about what they can and can't defend to the regulators, because it's their jobs on the line if the network gets into trouble for broadcasting unsuitable material.
 Related to Media Watchdog.